-- Numerous other hospitals, schools, social housing projects, IT projects and roads.
+- Numerous other hospitals, schools, social housing projects, police projects; IT projects and roads.

 All major PFI projects have a multi-tier dispute resolution procedures involving adjudication or expert determination.
-Sean has therefore been involved in multiple adjudications/expert determinations.
+Sean has therefore been involved in multiple adjudications/expert determinations, and the subsequent litigation.

 Many PFI projects have design and workmanship issues over fire protection and Sean has encountered these in more than 10 projects – particularly hospitals and schools.
 Sean has therefore dealt with all types of fire protection issues from design to fire stopping to whether materials, fixtures and fittings reach the required standards of fire resistance.